Costa Rica Field School: Global Justice, Peace and Development

-The course will explore processes of peace and development in a developing country through exploration of a variety of relevant topics such as sustainability, gender, social justice and global health.
-While in the field, students will visit ecological sites, Indigenous reserves, an international health center, development projects, and NGOs.
-The programming in Costa Rica will be facilitated by the United Nations mandated University for Peace.
-The Field School will consist of two weeks of of seminars on the U of Guelph campus, followed by 12 days in Costa Rica, and finishing up back in Guelph a week of presentations in the community.
+The course explored the processes of peace and development in a developing country through exploration of a variety of relevant topics such as sustainability, gender, social justice and global health.
+While in the field, students visited ecological sites, Indigenous reserves, an international health center, development projects, and NGOs.
+The programming in Costa Rica was facilitated by the United Nations mandate University for Peace.
+The Field School consists of two weeks of of seminars on the U of G campus, followed by 12 days in Costa Rica, and finished up back in Guelph with a week of presentations in the community.

 Preference will be given to students who are majoring in International Development Studies, but students from other disciplines are also welcome to apply.

 - Offered: Summer 2019

 Students received 1.0 credits at the third year level.